Production Settings

 Batch Code Format

-What formatting to use when auto-generating a batch code.
-Select from the drop-down menu.
+Select the formatting to use when auto-generating a batch code.

 Start Count